 What is SSL?

-Before going further, here is a small description of SSL or Secure Socket Layer.
+Before going further, here is a small description of SSL or Secured Socket Layer.

 SSL is a protocol which is used to send information over the internet by encrypting them so if someone stole information in the middle then this information is of no use because it will take years to decrypt that information.

-If SSL is enabled on the website, then information send from the user’s web browser or information received from website server travels through the encrypted format.
+If SSL is enabled on the website, then information sent from the user’s web browser or information received from website server travels through the encrypted format.

 SSL enabled site can be accessed by typing URL with “HTTPS” rather than HTTP and padlock icon is shown in the web browser address bar.